 • Avoid shaking hands;

-• For employees in contact with customers (in particular employees performing a sales function): respect a courtesy zone of at least one meter;
+• For employees in contact with customers (especially employees performing a sales function): respect a courtesy zone of at least one meter;

-We recommend that you distribute a memorandum to employees setting out the preventive measures recommended by the public authorities.
+We recommend that you distribute to employees a memo outlining the prevention measures recommended by the public authorities.

 Fourth recommendation: implement teleworking

-The public authorities have strongly encouraged companies, for the sake of public health, to resort to teleworking.
+Public authorities have strongly encouraged companies, in the interest of public health, to use teleworking.

-For reasons of proof, we nevertheless recommend an exchange of e-mail or SMS.
+For evidentiary purposes, we nevertheless recommend an exchange of emails or SMS messages.

-It may also be useful to regulate the use of telework by establishing a charter which will allow you to define the rules to be respected by the employees who benefit from it.
+It may also be useful to regulate the use of teleworking by establishing a charter that will allow you to define the rules to be respected by the employees who benefit from it.

 Fifth recommendation: the use of partial unemployment

-In this regard, exceptional measures have been announced to enable companies to overcome the drop in activity linked to the Covid-19 epidemic.
+In this regard, exceptional measures have been announced to enable businesses to overcome the decline in activity linked to the Covid-19 epidemic.

 The partial unemployment scheme allows the company, for a limited period: